Frogieder/ch32fun-cmake-template/README.md

 mkdir build
 cd build
 cmake ..
-make flash
+cmake --build . --target flash
 ```
-If you don't want to flash the chip, just write `make` instead of `make flash`
+If you don't want to flash the chip, change target from `flash` to `main.elf` (or whatever name your're using).